ayanbag/Video_Classfication_Using_Single_Frame_CNN/README.md

 ![Single-Frame-CNN-Architecture](https://user-images.githubusercontent.com/28982255/147768759-0220ba06-969e-4410-a570-3b42d7061d18.jpg)

 In single-frame CNN, , we will run an image classification model on every single frame of the video and then average all the individual probabilities to get the final probabilities vector.
-This approach does perform really well, and we implement it in this UCF50 dataset.
+This approach does perform really well, and we implement it with UCF50 dataset.

 ## Model